Skip to content

 - shell.execute

-MCP servers get a channel classification level just like providers.
+MCP servers get a channel classification level just like other outbound channels.
 The same data-classification rules apply: the agent will never send CONFIDENTIAL data to a server classified as public.

 Connect the GitHub MCP server and try this: